no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 #### Via programmatic access:

-See the [rapid test client](https://github.com/no10ds/rapid-test-client/blob/main/test_client.py) repository for an example of programmatic client configuration.
+See the [scripts](./scripts/) section for examples of programmatic client interaction.

 The general concept is to retrieve an access token using client credentials and making subsequent requests passing that token.